Aircraft Engine Mounts

 There are two types of dynafocal mounts: nr.1 and nr.2.
 Type 1 is used to Lycoming engines up to 180 hp and the type 2 is used in the IO-320 and IO-360 model engines from Lycoming.

 These are quite different compared to the conical and dynafocal mounts.
 With this model engine is mounted using four points underneath the crankcase and then hang onto the firewall.
-You will see this sometimes with Rotax or diesel engines.
+You will see this sometimes with Rotax or certain diesel engines.

 Thrust force compensation

 Some aircraft designs call for an engine mount that imparts a downward or upward thrust relative to the waterline of the aircraft where others offset the engine to the right or left.
 The aircraft designer decides how much during aerodynamic calculations and takes engine power and other factors into account.
+This will compensate for the left turning tendency the aircraft has with a right turning propeller.

 The engine is not bolted directly onto the mount, this would result in vibrations from the engine to the aircraft.
-In stead, rubber shock mounts of varying strengths and thicknesses are used.
+In stead, stiff rubber shock mounts of varying strengths and thicknesses are used.
 This dampens the vibration and movement, giving a much smoother flight and running engine.
-Any fatigue due to vibration is also no factor with this type of construction.
+Any airframe fatigue due to vibration is also no factor with this type of construction.

 Creating your own mount requires that either you are a very good welder or that you know a good one.
 To get all alignments perfectly you will need to construct a jig from rigid steel with holes in it so it simulates the firewall and engine attach points.
 The dynafocal is the most difficult type as the engine attach points need to be at the correct angle.